edthomas93/bank-tech-test/README.md

 ## How to use

 #### 1. Upon cloning this repository, open your terminal and run the following command to install the require gemfiles.
+The gems are rspec to see all passing tests, simplecov to see the test coverage and rubocop to see any formatting errors.
 ```
 bundle install
 ```